SWI-Prolog/swipl-devel/man/lib/clpfdlib.md

 beginners, since _both_ predicates are subsumed by #=/2 when reasoning over integers.

+In the case above, the clauses are mutually exclusive _if_ the first argument is sufficiently instantiated.
+To make the predicate deterministic in such cases while retaining its generality, you can use zcompare/3 to _reify_ a comparison, making the different cases distinguishable by pattern matching.
+For example, in this concrete case and others like it, you can use `zcompare(Comp, 0, N)` to obtain as `Comp` the symbolic outcome (`<`, `=`, `>`) of 0 compared to N.

 ## Combinatorial constraints  {#clpfd-combinatorial}

 In addition to subsuming and replacing low-level arithmetic